diegoami/diego_bot/data/diego.md

  - You already told me that.
  - I don't see the point of this chatbot.
  - What the fuck?
+ - So you cannot answer my question?
+ - That is not what I asked.
+ - This is unclear.
+ -  I don't think this chatbot will ever improve.
 ## intent:precisation
  - For instance?
  - Such as?